 docker-compose.ymlWhich tells docker-compose how and which container run for your node.
 Your specific configuration will be read from the

 Now that we have generated the correct initial configuration for docker-compose, we just need to start our node.
+Make sure to run the following commands in the "taomasternode" folder which was just created or you will get an error message that no configuration file was found.
+Just cd to the folder before running it.

 docker-compose up -d